 He is extremely excited for the opportunity to study, capture, and recreate the iconic, groundbreaking sounds of Pink Floyd with this excellent band!

 Lucie Pierro - Lead and Backup Vocals

 Lucie Pierro is thrilled to be a part of the Floyd Tribe, celebrating the music of Pink Floyd.
 She jumped into the profession of performance art at a young age and went on to earn her Bachelor of Music at the University of Miami.
 With a passion for the stage to share her love of music, she has over 20 years of professional experience in dance, vocals, song writing, radio and theater including the National Tour of Cats, Royal Caribbean Cruiselines, BBC Radio, South-Florida rock band, Lefty Lucie and many others.
 As a performer and voice coach, she also owns and operates Soultaco Studios, a live room music studio in Boca Raton, Florida.

 Kayla Kuecha - Backup Vocals

-Kayla Kuecha happened to stumble upon FLOYD A Tribute after an incredible production at Mizner Park last year.
+Kayla Kuecha happened to stumble upon The FLOYD Experience after an incredible production at Mizner Park last year.
 Being 17 years old at the time and feeling immensely inspired, she decided to audition for the show due to her long time love and admiration for Pink Floyd.
 She has dreamt of being a “Floyd lady” since she was a young kid, and is truly honored to be living it out with her incredibly talented peers.
 Starting out in musical theater and opera at the age of 7, and honing in on her true rock n roll essence, she has been trained vocally in a variety of genres.
 Now at 18, she is a Crohn’s Disease survivor with a passion for health and wellness, a 200 hour yoga teacher, and lead singer of her band 59 Shop.